cutelabnyc/messedup-diy/README.md

 If you want, you can solder the power header (J13).

-However, we usually wait to the end, since the header can get in the way.
+However, we usually wait to the end, since the header can get in the way during the other steps.

 ![](img/IMG_3486.png)